0nyr/clite_symbol_table/README.md

 > From lecture notes: A **symbol table** is a data structure kept by a translator that allows it to keep track of each declared name and its binding

-In the following, I discuss the Clite language and
+In the following, I discuss the Clite language, as well as static and dynamic scoping symbol table creation.

 ## The *Clite* language